Leopold-Dev/Leopold-Dev.github.io/README.md

 # Readme

 Hello, everyone.
-It's a simple demo of CV and blog of LeopoldSCUT.
+It's a simple demo of CV and blog of Leopold Lee.
 Something funny is coming!
 Won't wait too long.

 ## Welcome to GitHub Pages